Huangxy-Minel/MinelHuang-Website/content/authors/Minel Huang/_index.md

 superuser: true

 # Role/position/tagline
-role: Bachelor of Network Engineering
+role: MPhil of Computer Science Engineering

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Electronic and Science Technology of China
+- name: Hong Kong University of Science and Technology
   url: ""

 # Short bio (displayed in user profile at end of posts)